 Never wonder what you’ll have to wear again …

-One of the keys to success in Fellows and the world of business is knowing how to dress appropriately.
+One of the keys to success in the world of business is knowing how to dress appropriately.
 Employers are always looking to make sure prospective interns and employees will be able to present themselves—as well as the company—to clients.

 Download: Smith Business Etiquette Tips.

 - Don't wait until you are pressed for time and have to make a hasty decision or a choice that is not in your budget.
 Purchase clothing with multi-use potential.

 - Invest in impressive, classic, well-made separates that can be combined for a 'professional' or 'casual Friday' look.

 - Begin by selecting your best ‘neutral’ as a nucleus for a professional wardrobe.
 Colors like black, dark gray, and navy are versatile, but pearl gray, stone, steel blue, camel and celery are fashionable options that lend new dimensions to any working wardrobe.
 Your best neutral is dependent on personal coloring and personal style as well as your best visual impact.

 - Purchase matching components.
 Having options such as wearing a skirt or pant with jacket or vest multiplies possible combinations.

 - Use shirts/blouses/sweaters to create variety of visual effects.

 - Select ties/scarves and jewelry that add to possible visual variety.